 By Farzad Ghotaslou – Art in Tanzania internship

 Most visitors to this vast and scenic spread of green, a biodiversity hotspot part of Jozani Chwaka Bay National Park, come hoping to see the rare red colobus monkey.
 Thousands of years of isolation from sibling species on the African mainland have made this simian specimen a unique beauty, with distinct cries and vibrant coats.
-There are nature trails through shafts of sunlight where butterflies flicker, a boardwalk descending into mangrove swamps and the faintest chance of a leopard sighting – although, don’t get your hopes up too much, as the last was decades ago.
+There are nature trails through shafts of sunlight where butterflies flicker, a boardwalk descending into mangrove swamps, and the faintest chance of a leopard sighting – don’t get your hopes up too much, as the last was decades ago.
+You’ve

 Numgwi

-You’ve come to the Indian Ocean to sink your toes into coral sands as pure and pale as caster sugar – and the place to do that is Nungwi, on the northwesternmost tip of Zanzibar.
+You’ve come to the Indian Ocean to sink your toes into coral sands as pure and pale as caster sugar – and the place to do that is Nungwi, on the northwesternmost tip of Tanzania.
 There’s a DoubleTree Resort by Hilton, plus a few lodges immersed in tropical gardens, beach cottages and sea-view restaurants.
 Yet, the place has not fallen victim to swarms of international tourists, and islanders mingle casually with visitors.
 The water sports, such as sundown cruises, are plentiful, and you can organise deep-sea fishing excursions in search of leaping sailfish and mean-looking bull dorado.

 Stone town